 If you’re a lawyer, you will likely accrue a lot of debt and no earnings while attending law school.
 If you’re a woman, you are likely to experience career breaks and disproportionate family burdens.

-Personal finance looks different for each individual depending on their circumstances and the stages in their lives.
-You might ask why this site focuses on women lawyers and it’s because female lawyers have different financial circumstances than male lawyers or women in other professions, due to a variety of systemic problems and societal norms.
+You might ask why this site focuses on women lawyers.
+It’s because female lawyers face unique financial challenges that male lawyers or women in other professions might not, due to a variety of systemic problems and societal norms.
 These differences are not necessarily night and day from other people’s experiences, but it’s different enough to warrant different advice.
-Below I explain some of these differences.
+Below I explain some of the financial challenges for female attorneys.

 - Crushing Student Loan Debt

 - Long Hours at Work